EmilioPelaez/PrivateVault/README.md

 ## License

-PrivateVault is available under the MIT license.
+Capsule is available under the MIT license.
 See the LICENSE file for more info.